amonamohamed011/simple_shell/README.md

-0x16.
+project 0x16.
 C - Simple Shell
-done by ruba and amna
+done by amna and ruba